E1ila/QuickAuras/README.md

-# MeleeUtils
+# QuickAuras
 World of Warcraft Classic addon that logs loot, monster kills, honor and instances.
 Know exactly what your farm session has yielded.

 ### What it is for
 You can track your farming session and know how much gold/hour you make.
 Good for general grinding, instance item farming, rep farm, tradeskill work, honor farm, know how many you killed in a rare BoE farm, etc etc.

-MeleeUtils now tracks Black Lotus picking and shows respawn timers! (need DBM addon for timer bars)
+QuickAuras now tracks Black Lotus picking and shows respawn timers! (need DBM addon for timer bars)

 ### What it does
 * Tracks